×

 business briefcase

-bicycle," remarked one expat in Tomar, Portugal.
+bicycle," explained one expat living in Tomar, Portugal.

 View More Answers